fabriciovnn/starter-ed-14-02/README.md

 # starter-ed-14-02
 Full stack development course by Growdev

-This repository is dedicated to my progress and learning in the universe of software development.
+This repository is dedicated to my progress and learning about software development.